nishantsingh604/panne-picks/README.md

 # Panne-Picks 📚✨
-*An AI-Powered Semantic Book Recommender*
+*An AI-Powered Semantic Book Recommender Which Uses Real Sentiment Analysis to Recommend Your Next Read*

 ---